Elfin-Jedi/Angband-4.0.5/readme.txt

 Figure out why new spellbooks don't display in inventory and shop lists, fix.

-Find out how to fix monster invisibility spell, so the invisible monster can't be detected by detect monsters, displays 2nd message ({monster} disappears!), and reappears again.
+Find out how to fix monster invisibility spell, so the monster displays the 2nd message ({monster} disappears!), and reappears again.

 Add sexes back in to birth choices.